CraftTweaker/CraftTweaker-Documentation/docs/Contribute/OnlineEditor_Create.md

-# Edit Files using GitHub's online editor
+# Create Files using GitHub's online editor

 ## Requirements
 You will need to have created a GitHub account and [forked the wiki to your account](/Contribute/SetupGithub).